ArrigoCoen/Faculty_schedule_simulation/01 Data extraction/README.md

 Here is explained how to extract the data from the Faculty of Science pages.

-An [example](http://www.fciencias.unam.mx/docencia/horarios/20201/217/607" target="_blank) of these pages is shown in the next figure:
+An [example](http://www.fciencias.unam.mx/docencia/horarios/20201/217/607) of these pages is shown in the next figure:

+<a href="http://www.fciencias.unam.mx/docencia/horarios/20201/217/607" target="_blank">example</a>

 ![source_of_info](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_source_of_info.png)